Kamilah Kasim

 Partner (Foreign Law)

-Kamilah’s area of practice includes contentious and non-contentious matters relating to infrastructure projects in Asia.
-She practises as a dispute resolution lawyer and has been involved in various dispute cases with a focus on large complex engineering and energy projects.
+Kamilah practises as a dispute resolution lawyer and has been involved in various dispute cases with a focus on large complex engineering and energy projects.
+Kamilah is also a member of the Protem Committee for the Asian International Arbitration Centre Court of Arbitration.

-Kamilah also has considerable experience providing advice on privatisation of public sector businesses as well as on infrastructure development by the private sector in partnership with the public sector or otherwise.
-Kamilah has negotiated and drafted many agreements including concession, power purchase and construction and engineering contracts.
-She has also handled related documents under various contracting arrangements for infrastructure projects including airports, ports, land transportations (highway, monorail, double track electrified rail, and mass rapid transit), power plants (gas-fired, coal-fired, combined cycle gas turbine, solar power and hydro-electric), petrochemical plants and buildings in the region.
+Kamilah also has considerable experience providing advice on the privatisation of public sector businesses as well as on infrastructure development by the private sector, in partnership with the public sector or otherwise.
+Kamilah has negotiated and drafted many agreements including concession, power purchase, and construction and engineering contracts.
+She has also handled related documents under various contracting arrangements for infrastructure projects including airports, ports, land transportations (highway, monorail, double track electrified rail, and mass rapid transit), power plants (gas-fired, coal-fired, combined cycle gas turbine, solar power and hydro-electric), petrochemical plants, and buildings in the region.

 Prior to joining Allen & Gledhill in 2013, Kamilah was a Partner at another large Singapore law firm and was concurrently the co-Principal Partner with its associate Malaysian law firm.

-Kamilah is concurrently a Partner in Rahmat Lim & Partners, the Firm's associate firm in Malaysia.
-To read more about her practice in Malaysia, please click here.
+Kamilah is concurrently a Partner in Rahmat Lim & Partner, the Firm’s associate firm in Malaysia.

 Work Highlights